walkerke/crsuggest/README.md

 # crsuggest

 {crsuggest} is a small R package to help spatial analysts determine an appropriate projected coordinate reference system for their data.
 It implements one core function, `suggest_crs()` that attempts to match an input spatial dataset with corresponding coordinate reference systems that will work well for mapping and/or spatial analysis.
 The package is inspired by the more cleverly-named [projestions API](https://github.com/ebrelsford/projestions) and [companion QGIS plugin](https://github.com/ebrelsford/qgis-projestions).
+It uses data from EPSG.org and [is subject to its terms of use for the data](http://www.epsg.org/TermsOfUse.aspx).

 Install from GitHub with the following command in R: